 Around 10 thousand years ago, hominids learned to grow things and became sedentary.
-5 thousand years ago, writing started, and those that mastered the art were considered superior beings, and wanting to improve the human condition, they started putting religion to paper.
-Some 3 thousand years ago, the words of those wise men were coined in the 10 Commandments of God, and Christianity, the most successful religion the world has ever seen, would soon follow.
+5 thousand years ago, writing started, and those who mastered the art were considered superior beings, and wanting to improve the human condition, they started putting religion to paper.
+Some 1700 years ago, a few wise men wrote the New Testament, and Christianity, the most successful religion the world has ever seen, was created.
+What is less known is that, in the New Testament, Christ is a poor copy of Apollonius of Tyana.

 Constantine may be revered as a saint by the Greek Christian Church, and somewhat so by the Latin Christian Church which doesn’t quite know what to think of him, but regardless, he was a sanguinary.
 The Roman Church claims he was baptized on his deathbed, but that seems questionable and irrelevant.
 Constantine was a brutal man who butchered his enemies and executed his own wife and son.
 It’s clear that whatever this cruel man did was seeped in raw ambition.